exercism/website-copy/analyzer-comments/go/general/taking_length_of_string_to_check_empty.md

 # taking length of string to check empty

-Rather than declaring the variable `%{name}` first, and then assigning a value to it afterwards, it is more common to declare and assign in a single statement.
+It is not necessary to determine the length of the variable `%{name}`.
+To find out if a string is empty, check whether it is equal to an empty string.